wazuh/wazuh-documentation/source/installation-guide/installing-elastic-stack/linux/elastic_stack_packages_deb.rst

   .. note:: The `path` should have *read* permissions for *others*.
 E.g: The directory `/tmp/` will acomplish this.

-  The Wazuh app must be configured to point to the master’s API.
+  The Wazuh Kibana plugin must be configured to point to the master’s API.

 5. Enable and start the Kibana service: